+tion on properties' flood risks based on recent experience with floods, which is in line with existing literature (Bakkensen and Barrage, 2021; Gallagher, 2014).
 The fact that households appear to update their valuation of changes in flood risk following exposure to floods raises the question of to what extent the flood risk effects of levee construction are fully capitalized in housing markets.
-Appendix Figure C5 compares the expected damages from a 100-year flood for protected parcels in our sample, which we calculate using property attributes and USACE depth-damage curves, with our estimate of the protection benefit provided by USACE-
+Appendix Figure C5 compares the expected damages from a 100-year flood for protected parcels in our sample, which we calculate using property attributes and USACE estimates of expected damages ("depth-damage" curves), with our estimate of the protection benefit.
+This exercise finds suggestive evidence of incomplete capitalization of flood protection benefits in housing prices.